wwwtyro/kdb-viewer/README.md

 const manager = ViewManager();
 ```

-Pass an xyz file as a string to the `addView` function to create a new view canvas:
+Pass an xyz file as a string and a radius scale parameter to the `addView` function to create a new view canvas:

 ```js
 const caffeine = `24